ruiyangl/Job_application_resources/prompts/interest_paragraph.md

 If it is an IT/software/data sector job use the following template delimited by triple astris

 ***
-< indicate which catagory did you classify this position to>
 < 1 sentence to show I understand the role and its requirements >
-< 1-2 sentence to highlight my specific technical skills, such as programing language, and how they fit the requirements, highlight any pass project or experience that envolve such skills>
+< 1-2 sentence to highlight my specific technical skills and how they fit the requirements, relate each technocal skill to any pass project or experience that envolve it>
-< 1 sentence to show that I understand and is excited about the company and their mission/goals>
+< 1 sentence to show that I understand and is excited about the company and their mission/goals, be specific>
-< 1 sentence to show why I am the best person for the job >
+< 1 sentence to show why I am the best person for the job provide evidence by mentioning what I have done specifically in the pass>
 ***